WJCL (TV): History

 In 2001, WJCL partnered with Carleton Public Relations, Inc. to produce ABC 22 LawCall.
 Radio on-air personality Lexie Kaye was hired by Carleton Public Relations as producer of the weekly live, legal call-in show.
 The program featured Mike Avery as host along with attorneys from the Carter & Tate firm with a weekly guest and various topics.
 This was the first legal call-in show in the nation to use the "LawCall" name.
-The show aired until June 2006 on Sunday nights from 11 to 11:30.
+The show aired until June 2006 on Sundays from 11 to 11:30 p.m.
 WJCL and WTGS were sold to New Vision Television (in an ironic twist, a prior incarnation of New Vision once owned rival WSAV) and Parkin Broadcasting respectively in 2007.
 The station unveiled a new blog-based website in June 2007.

 On November 2, 2007, it was announced that with the recent acquisition of WJCL by New Vision, a brand new website was on the way.
 The revamped website (operated largely in-house with technology borrowed from Broadcast Interactive Media) featured the usual news, weather, and sports along with streaming video.
 In January 2009, the websites of WJCL and several of its sister stations migrated to the Inergize Digital Network platform (with KOIN in Portland, Oregon, being the first station in the New Vision group featuring it).
 The station is the setting of the second season of TV Guide Network's Making News which began airing on June 4, 2008.

-On May 7, 2012, LIN TV Corporation announced that it will acquire the New Vision Television station group for $330.4 million and the assumption of $12 million in debt.
-Along with the outright ownership of WJCL, the agreement includes the acquisition of New Vision's shared services agreement with Parkin Broadcasting, giving LIN operational control of WTGS.
+On May 7, 2012, LIN TV Corporation announced that it would acquire the New Vision Television station group for $330.4 million and the assumption of $12 million in debt.
+Along with the outright ownership of WJCL, the agreement included the acquisition of New Vision's shared services agreement with Parkin Broadcasting, giving LIN operational control of WTGS.
 On October 2, the FCC approved the proposed sale to LIN TV.
 The transaction was completed on October 12.

 On March 21, 2014, LIN Media entered into an agreement to merge with Media General in a $1.6 billion deal.
 Because Media General already owned NBC affiliate WSAV-TV, the companies were required to sell either WSAV or WJCL to another station owner in order to comply with FCC ownership rules as well as planned changes to those rules regarding same-market television stations which would prohibit sharing agreements.
 On August 20, 2014, Media General announced that it would keep WSAV and sell WJCL, along with WVTM-TV in Birmingham, Alabama, to Hearst Television, with WTGS going to Sinclair Broadcast Group.
 The sale was completed on December 19, and Hearst closed on its purchase of WJCL and WVTM on December 22.

-Programming

-Syndicated programming

-Syndicated programming on WJCL includes Extra, Inside Edition, The Ellen DeGeneres Show and The Doctors among others.